On Levi flat hypersurfaces with transversely affine foliation: Integrable connections

 The curvature $\Theta$ of $\nabla$ is a holomorphic 2-form such that for every locally defined holomorphic section $s$ of $L$, $\nabla^2s=\Theta \otimes s$, where $\nabla$ is extended on $L$-valued holomorphic forms by the Leibniz rule.
 Locally, $\Theta= d\gamma_\alpha$.
 A \textit{flat} or \textit{integrable} connection $\nabla$ is one whose curvature vanishes identically, i.e.; $\Theta=0$.\\

 Let $Z = \sum_{j=1}^N Z_j$ be a normal crossing divisor in $X$.
+By choosing a sufficiently fine coordinate covering $\lbrace{U_\beta}\rbrace$ of $X$, we may assume that each component $Z_j$ has a holomorphic defining function $f_{\beta j}$ on $U_\beta$.
 We denote the support of a divisor $Z$ by $|Z|$.
 In \S\ref{sect:proof}, we shall use holomorphic connection on $L$ over $X \setminus |Z|$ having nice singularity along $Z$ in the following sense.

 \begin{Definition} A logarithmic connection $\nabla$ on $L$ along $Z$ is a $\C$-linear sheaf morphism

 such that

 for any local section $f\in\mathcal{O}_X$, $s\in\mathcal{O}_X(L)$ defined on a common open set, where $\Omega^1_X(\log Z)$ denotes the sheaf of germs of meromorphic 1-forms on $X$ with logarithmic poles along $Z$.\\ \end{Definition}